Skip to Main Content

 Section 1 - Name: The name of the organization shall be the NCI Cohort Consortium.

-Section 2 - Purpose: The NCI Cohort Consortium is organized to promote and foster scientific collaborations among investigators engaged in large cohort studies focused on cancer etiology, survivorship, and/or other cancer-related outcomes by fostering communication to facilitate research projects that require a consortium approach and providing a scientific forum in which to discuss common challenges and identify solutions.
+Section 2 - Purpose: The NCI Cohort Consortium is organized to promote and foster scientific collaborations among investigators engaged in research using epidemiological cohort studies focused on cancer etiology, survivorship, and/or other cancer-related outcomes by fostering communication to facilitate research projects that require a consortium approach, providing a scientific forum in which to discuss common challenges and identify solutions and a networking opportunity for cohort members to share best practices and identify and address common methodologic challenges in cohort research.
+The NCI Cohort Consortium is also committed to developing the next generation of investigators by providing networking and educational opportunities for trainees and early career investigators collaborating within the cohorts.

 Article II - Membership